Wasatism: History

 Wasatism grew out of the phenomenon of Islamic Modernism propagated by Jamal al-Din al-Afghani.
-Muhammad Abduh, and Rashid Rida, who saught to reform Muslim society by means of Islam.
+Muhammad Abduh, and Rashid Rida, who sought to reform Muslim society by means of Islam.

 In August of 1960, Yusuf Al-Qaradawi wrote "Al-Halal Wal-Haram Fil-Islam" (The Lawful and the Prohibited in Islam) which was his presentation of the Wasati approach to Islamic law dealing with many issues Muslims faced.
 It was institutionalized by the nineties, and the approach was adopted by various Fiqh Councils established by Qaradawi.

 Sami Khatir, a member of Hamas's political bureau, has explained that the movement has always leaned towards the Wasati paradigm, with their Wasati Approach to Islamic law garnering condemnation from Salafi Jihadists.